 If you are wondering how to grow spinach, don’t worry, it is quite easy!
-You can start the seeds outdoors as early as 8 weeks before the last frost date.
+You can start the seeds outdoors as early as eight weeks before the last frost date.
 Corvair spinach does best in spring and autumn weather.
 You will want to pick a location with full sun and well-draining soil.
 Sow the seeds a quarter to half-inch in-depth, and space it out, so you have them at least 3″ apart, and 12″ between rows.
 Water the plants moderately but don’t soak them.
 For best germination results, the seeds can be started indoors in sterilized soil and then planted outside after the last frost date – although it’s much easier just to sow them outside.

 Corvair spinach has succulent dark green oval leaves.
-It’s known for it’s wonderful sweet flavour.
+It’s known for its wonderful sweet flavour.
 Also, Corvair is high yielding spinach, so you will have lots to harvest each year.
-It’s a cold hardy plant and does best in spring or fall weather.
+It’s a cold-hardy plant and does best in spring or fall weather.
 It’s very resistant to downy mildew.
 You can harvest the baby leaves or wait for mature leaves in 40 days.

-For Canadian viewers, you can buy organic spinach seeds here.
+For Canadian viewers, you can buy spinach seeds here.